norepimorphism/regent/README.md

 ### Field Types

-The bit width of a field is inferred by the type, which can be `bool`,  an arbitrary-width unsigned integer of the form `u`*width*, or a tuple or array of these types, *with the exception* of zero-sized types such as the 0-width integer `u0`, the unit `()`, and the 0-element array `[_; 0]`, which are explicitly disallowed.
+The bit width of a field is inferred by the type, which can be `bool`; an arbitrary-width unsigned integer of the form `u`*width*; an implementor of the `regent::Bitwise` trait, such as a type annotated with the `bitwise` attribute; or a tuple or array of the these types.

 Fields, as well as tuple and array elements, are tightly packed and are not aligned in any way.

 | Type           | Width (bits)                       |
 |----------------|------------------------------------|